 Here are some things to consider when signing documents.

 Does your signature have to be your full name?

 While signing your full name looks professional and removes ambiguity, no laws require you to do so.
 That said, the law does require that the mark you place on the paper be your usual way of signing documents.

 Can I use my initials as my signature?

 Initials are one of the most common signature styles.
 They are just as valid as any other signature or mark.
 Whatever signature you use, however, make sure that it is consistent across all your legal documents, such as your driver’s license and passport.

-When answering the question, “Can your signature be anything?”, it’s essential we cover the rules for a legally binding signature.
+When answering the question, “Can your signature be anything?”, we must cover the rules for a legally binding signature.

-Some people like to bring out their inner calligrapher when signing their name.
-That’s good, but a valid signature can be any mark that represents you.
+Some people like to bring out their inner calligraphers when signing their names.
+That’s good, but a valid signature can be any mark representing you.